Total Time: 4 hours 20 mins

 • 1/3 cup rice vinegar

-• 1/2 cup orange juice freshly squeezed if possible
+• 1/2 cup orange juice, freshly squeezed if possible

-• 3/4 cup yellow onion diced
+• 3/4 cup yellow onion, diced

-• 1 1/2 cup ketchup your choice but home made is best
+• 1 1/2 cup ketchup, your choice, but homemade is best

-• 1 1/2 cup cherries pitted
+• 1 1/2 cups cherries pitted

 For The Duck